 A cheap bed leads to poor reviews and no one want’s to return to an Airbnb where they didn’t get a good night’s sleep.
 Follow these tips to help lull your guest off to sleep and encourage them to come again:

 - Splurge on bedding.
 This is the one place to really invest well.

-- Buy two sets of beautiful damask sheets.
+- Buy two sets of beautiful hotel quality bamboo sheets like these.

 - Invest in a beautiful, well-made duvet and thick down-substitute comforter and plenty of fluffy extra blankets.